Third Cranial Nerve Palsy

 If you notice any sudden changes in your vision, especially double vision or an eye turn, contact Vision Therapy Calgary to schedule your comprehensive eye exam as soon as possible.

-Vision Therapy Calgary serves patients from Bridgeland, Macleod Trail, Panorama Hills and S. Trail Crossing, all throughout Alberta.
+Vision Therapy Calgary serves patients from Bridgeland, Panorama Hills, S. Trail Crossing and , all throughout Alberta.